Mvwestbury/AncientGenomicsWorkshop25/README.md

 ### Question: Which of these individuals is modern and which is ancient?
 How do you know?

 # Task 2: Population genomic analyses
-**Note:** It can take awhile to run so while plotting the first outputs make sure the others are running in the background
+Here we will use some commonly implemented approaches in ancient population genomics that are suitable for low coverage data **Note:** It can take awhile to run so while plotting the first outputs make sure the others are running in the background

 ## Run analyses to infer population structure